 My research interests focus on vegetable crop genetic improvement, applying trait genetics and plant breeding to address the growing needs of sustainable intensification for food security and improved nutrition.
 I have a particular interest in the use of landrace and crop wild relatives as sources of genetic variation that can be incorporated into pre-breeding material suitable for uptake by industry.
-At present, I am continuing to build research in plant stress resilience focusing on post-harvest senescence (primarily in brassicas), and insect resistance in brassicas and lettuce.

 I am part of the N8 AgriFood Resilience Programme.
 The majority of my research falls under Theme I: Sustainable Food Production; however, my work on crop senescence/ post-harvest performance, and crop quality and nutritional content, span Theme II: Resilient Supply Chains, and Theme III: Improved Consumption and health.

 If you would like any information, please contact me.